Alison Nicholls – An Artist Inspired by Africa

 Botswana and Zimbabwe were my home for a number of years and although I have traveled extensively throughout my life, Africa inspires my art in ways unmatched by any other place.

 My studio paintings consist of multiple layers of transparent color which I use to both obscure and reveal the subject of each piece.
-Building up the layers allows me to create effects of light, dust and heat, but I use color to convey a mood or a time of day, not to mimic the colors of nature.
+Building up layers allows me to create effects of light, dust and heat, but I often use color to convey a mood or a time of day, not to mimic the colors of nature.
 I eliminate unnecessary detail from my compositions and often use a limited palette of colors to create a tranquil atmosphere, in which people and animals go about their daily lives, undisturbed and unaware of the viewer.
 Areas of ‘quiet space’ have become prominent in my work, although this was not a conscious decision, but developed gradually as I spent time under the huge skies of the Kalahari and Namib Deserts.
 These quiet spaces balance the areas of detail in my paintings and leave room for interpretation and imagination.
+My studio paintings are watercolors on paper or fluid acrylics on watercolor canvas.

-I am a Signature member of Artists For Conservation and the Society of Animal Artists, a member of The Explorers Club and an artist member of the Salmagundi Club.
+I am a Signature member of Artists For Conservation and the Society of Animal Artists, and a member of The Explorers Club.
 My art has been widely exhibited, including at the Botswana Mission to the United Nations in Manhattan, and the US Department of State used my art to promote the Coalition Against Wildlife Trafficking initiative.
 I lead Art Safaris in South Africa for Africa Geographic and frequently lecture about art, Africa, wildlife and conservation.
-I have lectured at the Explorers Club, in schools, for private organizations and for volunteers at the Bronx and Central Park Zoos.
 In 2019 I was honored to be asked to join African People & Wildlife’s International Advisory Council.
-I am English by birth but live in Port Chester, New York with my husband, Nigel.
+I am English by birth but live in Port Chester, New York with my husband, Nigel and my German Shepherd dog, Sasha.

 Image details, from top, left to right: